-Cleaning the oven is one of those dreaded household tasks that most people avoid.
-Or at least I hope that most people avoid it, and that I’m not the only shirker.
+Cleaning an oven is one of those dreaded household tasks that most people avoid.
+Or at least I hope that most people avoid it and that I’m not the only shirker.
 Cleaning the oven tops my list of “I-would-rather-be-bitten-by-fleas-but-I’d-better-do-it-anyway” jobs.

 Baking can certainly lead to a dirty oven.
 Pizza night often means spilled mozzarella cheese in the bottom of the oven.
 Since we replaced our oven last year, I’m diligent about keeping it clean.
 Oven care is so very necessary.
 These appliances do not come cheap.
 Regular maintenance can mean the difference between a long oven life and a short one.